Machi Picchu. Inca Trail trek 4 days

 You need to book the trek with a certified tour operator, like G Adventures, who has all the permits needed to conduct the hike according to regulations.

-Then, you will do the hike in a group with a qualified guide, sherpas, and staff who make sure the trek is conducted in accordance with the regulations of the mountain.
+Then, you will do the hike in a group with a qualified guide, sherpas, and staff who make sure the trek is conducted in accordance with the mountain’s regulations.

 The number of daily trek starters on the Inca Trail hike and daily visitors to Machu Picchu are also limited.